gmichaud/DirectDebitAccountReceivable/README.md

 [![Project Status](http://opensource.box.com/badges/active.svg)](http://opensource.box.com/badges)

-Direct Deposit in Account Receivable
+Direct Debit in Account Receivable
 ==================================

-An extension that allows to create batch payments and generate ACH Files to use Direct Deposit as a payment method in Account Receivable.
+An extension that allows to create batch payments and generate ACH Files to use Direct Debit as a payment method in Account Receivable.

 Quick Start
 -----------